SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A sign showing Al Capone's time on AlcatrazA sign on Alcatraz Island showing Al Capone's official mug shot (as well as those of several other infamous prisoners of Alcatraz).

 Syphilis had a major impact on his life.
-Left untreated, Syphilis can lead to dementia and personality changes.
+Left untreated, syphilis can lead to dementia and personality changes.
 These symptoms started to show while he was at Alcatraz.

 After he was released from prison, Capone underwent a variety of treatments for his disease.
-He was the first person to receive penicillin in an attempt to treat his Syphilis.
+He was the first person to receive penicillin in an attempt to treat his syphilis.

-The biography of Al Capone ends with his death on January 25, 1947 in Miami, Florida.
 He was buried in Mt.
 Olivet Cemetery in Chicago.
 Only a small group of mourners attended his final memorial.

 No one will argue that Al Capone was one of the most infamous prisoners of Alcatraz.
-The biography of Al Capone starts from humble beginnings, to riches and fame and ends quietly at the young age of 47.

 Great Reads on Al Capone